CompareNI.com Fintech Scholarship

-The CompareNI.com Fintech Scholarship is not open to students currently studying an undergraduate or postgraduate course that is primarily focused on finance or computer science.
+The CompareNI.com Fintech Scholarship is open to all students currently studying an undergraduate or postgraduate course – it doesn’t have to be in financial technology.

-Students from all other disciplines, whether it’s law or engineering, the life sciences or the liberal arts, design or humanities, are eligible to apply, provided they are currently enrolled in full-time education at an accredited higher education college or university in Northern Ireland.
+Students from all other disciplines, whether it’s law or engineering, the life sciences or the liberal arts, design or humanities, are all encouraged to apply – you just need to be currently enrolled in full-time education at an accredited higher education college or university in Northern Ireland.

 If that’s you – read on!

 The main aim of our Fintech Scholarship is to encourage students like your good self to research the fintech sector and get excited about everything it has to offer.